bRuttaZz/lib-man/README.md

 ## about the api calling
 1. Just beacuse I am not that sure about the internet access facility in pythonanywhere, calling the API to import books directly from the browser (I knw it's dump)
+2. But there was a difficulty due to the server's cross origin policy.
+So I am going with JSONP **I admit!
+Not a good method at all.
+Anyway doing this for hosting on pythonanywhere for free.
+(I want that extra brownie)**
+3. Okay there is no other way I am forced to go with Docker way

 ## Tools and Libs
 1. Flask